ILikeAI/AlwaysReddy/README.md

 - Write text to your clipboard on request.
 - Can be run 100% locally!!!
 - Supports Windows, Mac (experimental), linux (super duper experimental, see [Known Issues](#known-issues))
+- You can create your own hotkeys to fire custom code using AlwaysReddy's inbuilt systems like TTS and STT

 ### Are you a linux wizard?
 If you are and you're willing to help please consider look at the [Known Issues](#known-issues), I'm pretty stuck here!